themodulecollective/OutSpeech/README.md

     Out-Speech "This is Microsoft Zira Desktop" -Rate 3 -Volume 90 -Voice "Microsoft Zira Desktop"
 ```

 This is one of the default voices on my Windows 10 system, yours may vary depending on language packs/editions of Windows.
+Use Get-SpeechVoice to see what is available on your local system.

 ## Advanced Usage Example